 Did you start taking the minimum dose, then a 10 mg pill (the most substantial amount manufactured) every morning, and within months ended up with 20 to 30 mg of Valium every day?

+Do you think you may be addicted to Valium?
 Are you free-falling through a range of physical and mental symptoms that, despite popping pill after pill?
 Do you constantly feel like you’re about to have panic attacks, suffocating paranoia that everyone hates you, agoraphobia, migraines, constant dry retching, uncontrollable sobbing, hot and cold flushes, and heart palpitations?
-You may be addicted to Valium.

 As Addictive as Heroin?